GSA/digitalgov.gov/content/news/2016/07/2016-07-13-the-data-briefing-mobile-apps-responsive-web-sites-and-the-mobile-moment.md

   - artificial intelligence
   - big-data
   - cx
-  - cx
   - data
   - mobile
   - mobile-apps
-  - national-oceanic-and-atmospheric-administration
-  - native-app
   - native-apps
-  - NOAA
   - open-data
   - responsive-web-design
   - the-data-briefing

 ---

 The debate between responsive websites and mobile apps took a decisive turn this week when the United Kingdom’s Digital Service (UKDS) banned the creation of mobile apps.
 In an [interview with _GovInsider_](https://govinsider.asia/smart-gov/why-britain-banned-mobile-apps/), the founder of UKDS, Ben Terrett, explained that mobile apps were too expensive to build and maintain.
-Responsive websites were easier to build and updating the application only requires changing one platform. &#8220;For government services that we were providing, the web is a far far better way… and still works on mobile,&#8221; Terrett said. {{< legacy-img src="2016/07/600-x-450-Tablet-PC-and-Smart-Phone-monicaodo-iStock-Thinkstock-480113703.jpg" alt="Examples of responsive web design are shown on illustrations of a tablet and smart phone" caption="" >}}
+Responsive websites were easier to build and updating the application only requires changing one platform. &#8220;For government services that we were providing, the web is a far far better way… and still works on mobile,&#8221; Terrett said.

+{{< legacy-img src="2016/07/600-x-450-Tablet-PC-and-Smart-Phone-monicaodo-iStock-Thinkstock-480113703.jpg" alt="Examples of responsive web design are shown on illustrations of a tablet and smart phone" caption="monicaodo/iStock/Thinkstock" >}}

 These are similar arguments I repeated in my March 2016 column on [mobile apps versus responsive websites]({{< ref "2016-03-09-the-data-briefing-mobile-websites-or-mobile-apps-or-both.md" >}}).
 When Government Computing News reported on this issue, they asked the General Services Administration’s Jacob Parcell about his view of the debate.
 According to Parcell, the decision of choosing a mobile app or responsive website [depends on the users’ mobile moments](https://gcn.com/articles/2016/07/06/apps-vs-web.aspx#).
 That is, determine what the user&#8217;s needs are and build around that.
 The IRS built a mobile app, [IRS2Go](https://www.irs.gov/uac/irs2goapp), because of the heavy customer demand to check on their tax refund status, make payments, and obtain free tax preparation.
 Using a mobile app allows for the personalization and complex transactions that the taxpayer demands.